kengonakajima/CCDK/docs/FAQ.en.md

 Shinra has long-term plans to allow its developers, from Prototype Accelerator partners to CCDK developers, to deploy in private and/or public test environments.
 <BR><BR>
 - <B>Are Shinra titles subject to ratings board approval?</B><BR>
 At this point, ratings certification is not required by the Shinra platform.
-However, all content will be held to Shinra's Content Policy, which will be released shortly.
+However, all content will be held to Shinra's Content Policy (https://tech.shinra.com/docs/ShinraContentPolicy.pdf).
 <BR><BR>
 - <B>Can I publish older catalog titles that I've developed to Shinra?</B><BR>
 Shinra is always looking to feature quality content; older titles will be evaluated on a case-by-case basis.